Nasarawa Gas Explosion: NLPGA Seeks Greater Enforcement of Standards - THISDAYLIVE

-Against the backdrop of the gas explosion in Nasarawa State on Monday, the Nigeria Liquefied Petroleum Gas Association (NLPGA) has highlighted the need for greater enforcement of Liquefied Petroleum Gas (LPG) standards and code of practice within the industry across the country.
+Against the backdrop of the recent gas explosion in Nasarawa State, the Nigeria Liquefied Petroleum Gas Association (NLPGA) has highlighted the need for greater enforcement of Liquefied Petroleum Gas (LPG) standards and code of practice within the industry across the country.

-“Without this, the proliferation of substandard and undocumented gas facilities/infrastructure will remain a recurrent issue, which ultimately undermines the efforts of law abiding industry practitioners,” the President, NLPGA, Mr Nuhu Yakubu, said in a statement on Wednesday.
+“Without this, the proliferation of substandard and undocumented gas facilities/infrastructure will remain a recurrent issue, which ultimately undermines the efforts of law abiding industry practitioners,” the President, NLPGA, Mr Nuhu Yakubu, said in a statement.

 According to the statement, LPG, popularly known as cooking gas, is a valuable resource that serves Nigerians well, and has helped two million new homes switch to a cleaner gaseous fuel; achieve a reduction in deforestation; reduce gas flaring through the recovery of LPG; and reduce respiratory and health-related sicknesses among women and children.